 It is only possible to turn off this header, or leave it on, for an entire API.
 In order to have more control, such as returning the header for some origins and not others, you must upgrade to version 10 and use the CORS policy feature.
 For more info, see:

 - OpenAPI 3.0 editor: Setting API properties

 In API Connect v10.0.1.4-ifix1-eus or later, the

 for API definitions which do NOT contain a cors-policy.
 You cannot define both this property and a

 CORS Policy on the same API definition.

-If, when you move your configuration from v2018 to v10, you want to have the ACAC header present in the CORS responses, you can leave the API definitions as-is (without the new property defined) and the ACAC header will be returned, as long as a cors-policy is not added to the API definition.
+If, when you move your configuration from 2018 to version 10, you want to have the ACAC header present in the CORS responses, you can leave the API definitions as-is (without the new property defined) and the ACAC header will be returned, as long as a cors-policy is not added to the API definition.
 Note also that even with a CORS policy defined for an API, the ACAC header can be returned if desired by explicitly allowing it in the rules of the CORS policy.